Vaccine manufacturing & distribution companies victims to spear phishing

 Key Spear Phishing Defenses

-Usually, the two main defenses against phishing emails are secure email gateways (SEGs) to detect and block those emails before they reach their targets.
-And cybersecurity awareness training that educates employees to recognize and ignore emails that do make it through.
+Usually, the two main defenses against phishing emails are secure email gateways (SEGs) to detect and block those emails before they reach their targets, and cybersecurity awareness training that educates employees to recognize and ignore emails that do make it through.
 But the phishing emails attacking the COVID-19 vaccine supply chain look very legitimate.
-They’re excellent brand impersonations that appear to be coming from a company that recipients might expect to contact them.
+They are excellent brand impersonations that appear to be coming from a company that recipients might expect be contacted from.

-A further complication is that, with the attached HTML document, there are no web pages for security teams to discover and take down.
+A further complication comes with the attached HTML document, there are no web pages for security teams to discover and take down.
 The grammar in the email is weak but given that the spoofed biomedical company is based in China, email recipients may logically excuse this.

 - Train employees regularly on cybersecurity awareness.
 Warn them especially against entering credentials in response to emails.